codr7/sharpl/README.md

 ## tests
 `check` fails with an error if the result of evaluating its body isn't equal to the specified value.

-Take a look at the [test suite](https://github.com/codr7/sharpl/blob/main/tests/all-tests.sl) for examples.

 ```
 (check 5
   (+ 2 2))